-Counsel will assemble and mark all exhibits and deliver them to the Courtroom Deputy prior to the commencement of trial.
-All exhibits will bear the case number.
+Counsel will assemble and mark all exhibits and deliver them to the courtroom deputy prior to the commencement of trial.
 Prosecution exhibits will bear the letter prefix P followed by Arabic numerals and Defendant's exhibits will bear the prefix D followed by Arabic numerals.

-Counsel should keep a list of all exhibits and should supply the Court, Courtroom Deputy and opposing counsel with a copy of the same.
+Counsel should keep a list of all exhibits and should supply the Court, courtroom deputy and opposing counsel with a copy of the same.

 Counsel will not approach the witness to tender an exhibit.
-Each exhibit will be placed before the witness by the Courtroom Deputy.
+Each exhibit will be placed before the witness by the courtroom deputy.

-Each counsel is responsible for any exhibits secured from the Courtroom Deputy.
-At the end of each trial session, all exhibits shall be returned to the Courtroom Deputy.
+Each counsel is responsible for any exhibits secured from the courtroom deputy.
+At the end of each trial session, all exhibits shall be returned to the courtroom deputy.